James4Ever0/notes/scrape podcasts, filter keywords, convert voices by gender and pitch.md

 ---
 title: 'scrape podcasts, filter keywords, convert voices by gender and pitch'
 created: '2022-09-13T16:35:47.327Z'
-modified: '2022-09-13T16:50:34.306Z'
+modified: '2022-09-13T16:50:43.134Z'
 ---

 # scrape podcasts, filter keywords, convert voices by gender and pitch

-some live streaming may come into the same category of the podcasts
+some live streaming may come into the same category of podcasts

 filter out the name of the podcast volume